TritonDataCenter/manta-muskie/docs/internal/acuserguide.md

 * Principal - the "subject", or the identity the rule applies to e.g. Bob the Contractor.
 Principals in the Joyent Cloud are users.
-* Action - the "verb", or the action a user takes e.g., PutObject, CreateJob
+* Action - the "verb", or the action a user takes e.g., PutObject
 * Resource - the "object", or target of the action e.g., machine, Manta object
 * Context - any extra constraints e.g. "between 08:00-17:00", "from eu-ams1"